OpenGPTX/docs/notebooks/applications/spark/S3-access-locally.md

 - This manual requires Linux (e.g. Ubuntu) but perhaps can be adjusted also for Windows
 - Aws cli is installed
 - You have a user on our Kubeflow platform
-- You have a JupyterLab in the Kubeflow dashboard
+- You have a JupyterLab in the Kubeflow dashboard (in order to extract the token)
 - The JupyterLab has according permissions to access the S3 buckets you want to use (handled via IRSA)

 ## Gather information